legion-labs/legion/docs/src/data-pipeline/overview.md

 > **Disclaimer**: This document is work in progress and describes our aspirations.
 There are technical challenges to sort out so the final outcome might look different from the original vision described here.

-This document describes the overview of the data processing pipeline in the context outlined in the [CONTEXT DOCUMENT](./CONTEXT.md).
+This document describes the overview of the data processing pipeline in the context outlined in the [Context](./context.md) chapter.

 In high-level the data pipeline deals with 4 distinct representations of data and 3 data transformation processes converting those.